screepers/screeps-typescript-starter/docs/in-depth/module-bundling.md

 * Advanced tree-shaking (eliminates unused modules from the final bundle)
 * Simpler configuration (compared to Webpack)

-If you're still comfortable with using Webpack, the old version of the starter kit is available here (**TODO:** legacy branch link), but moving forward, no new features will be added to the Webpack version.
+If you're still comfortable with using Webpack, the old version of the starter kit is available [here](https://github.com/screepers/screeps-typescript-starter/tree/legacy/webpack), but moving forward, no new features will be added to the Webpack version.

 ### Note: Rollup and named exports